 => Role Scoper helps create a role to grant additional read or edit access.

 => Provide control over pages, categories, and much more.

 It is listed under "WordPress" > "WordPress Role Manager Plugins".
-The author name is Kevin Behrens.
-The publisher name is WordPress Plugin Repository.
-495,609+ users are downloaded this already.
+The name of the author is Kevin Behrens.
+The publisher is WordPress Plugin Repository.
+More than 496,483 users are already downloaded this.
 It was first get available on March 21, 2009.
-It was last get upgraded on March 14, 2017.
+On March 14, 2017, it was last get upgraded.

 6. Multisite User Management